 Professor Penelope Schofield

-Professor Schofield has been Chief Investigator for 38 peer-reviewed grants worth over $15 million including Principal Investigator for two NHMRC Fellowships, six NHMRC project grants, and two Cancer Australia project grants.
+Professor Schofield has been Chief Investigator for 72 peer-reviewed grants worth over $41.5 million including Chief Investigator for 2 NHMRC Fellowships, 12 NHMRC project grants, 5 MRFF grants and 10 Cancer Australia project grants.
+With an h-index of 54, she has published over 200 peer-reviewed publications, the majority she was first/last author.
+Her research output exhibits a strong upward trajectory, with 15 peer reviewed papers published 2022 alone.
+She has been invited to present at 22 international and 23 national conferences (the majority fully funded), to chair sessions at 10 conferences (5 international), and to convene 5 international workshops.
 In recognition of her research achievements, Professor Schofield was awarded the National Health and Medical Research Council Achievement Award in 2010.

 PhD candidate and honours supervision

 Accredited to supervise Masters & Doctoral students as Principal Supervisor.

 - Public Health - 420600